fellowship/upskill_challenges_02/Platform/README.md

 - Your training data: The training data set you used to train your model, including image labels as file names, in a folder named _**yourfirstname_yourlastname_training_data.**_

-Put your CSV file and the folder with the training data into a folder named _**yourfirstname_yourlastname_platform**_ and compress it.
-Submit the compressed file.
+Put your CSV file and the folder with the training data into a folder named _**yourfirstname_yourlastname_platform,**_ compress the folder, and upload the zip file to OneDrive, Google Drive, or DropBox.
+[Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public sharing link to your file via the dashboard no later than _**January 28, 2021 for corporate employees**_ and _**February 12, 2021 for retail employees**_.
+Don't put your file in a folder before compressing; compress the file itself.